turinglabsorg/bitcoin-crazy-pong/README.md

 - Responsive design for both desktop and mobile
 - Retro monospace aesthetic with Bitcoin orange accents
 - Live difficulty change indicator (↑↓)
+- Immersive audio experience with multiple riff options
+- Sound effects for paddle hits and scoring
+- Intuitive audio controls with fade-in animation

 ## 🏆 Can You Beat Satoshi?